API Reference

 DataSets.newdir

-) the temporary tree will be cleaned up during garbage collection.
+.
+If not assigned to a permanent location, the temporary tree is cleaned up during garbage collection.

 Storage Drivers